 What separates a Shopify store that makes consistent sales from one that gets a handful of visitors and disappears?
 After analyzing thousands of Shopify stores through our theme detector, we’ve identified the same patterns over and over.
 The top-performing stores aren’t necessarily the ones with the biggest budgets or the most products - they’re the ones that got about ten fundamental things right.

-This guide breaks down what those ten things are, why they matter, and how to actually implement them without overcomplicating your setup.
+This guide breaks down what those ten things are, why they matter, and how to actually implement them without overcomplicating your setup - including the AI tools and mobile-first patterns that top stores adopted heavily in 2025 and 2026.

 Key Takeaways